ditcraft/cli/README.md

 ### Linux
 * Download the latest `dit-linux-amd64` from the [release page](https://github.com/ditcraft/client/releases/latest)
-* Open your terminal (you will need it for dit anyways) and go into the folder where you downloaded the dit client
+* Open your terminal (you will need it anyways) and go into the folder where you downloaded the dit client
 * Move it to /usr/local/bin by executing the following
     * `mv dit-linux-* /usr/local/bin/dit`
     * `chmod a+x /usr/local/bin/dit`